handracs2007/sites/blog/certcrl/index.md

 ---
 That's all.
 It looks very easy and straight-forward.
 In the next follow-up article, we'll see how can we do certificate revocation status checking by using OCSP instead of CRL.

-I hope this is helpful and the source code (including the docker related files) for this is available at Github [here](https://github.com/handracs2007/certcrl){:target=_blank}.
+I hope this is helpful and the source code for this is available at Github [here](https://github.com/handracs2007/certcrl){:target=_blank}.

 Cheers